ibm-cloud-docs/openwhisk/pkg_person_insights.md

     ```
     {: pre}

     Depending on the region where you created the service instance, the service instance might be named differently because it is an IAM service.
-If the above command fails, use the following service name for the bind command:
+If the command fails, use the following service name for the bind command:
     ```
     ibmcloud fn service bind personality-insights personality-insights-v3
     ```
     {: pre}

-    Example output:
+    **Example output**
     ```
     Credentials 'Credentials-1' from 'personality_insights' service instance 'Watson Personality Insights' bound to 'personality-insights-v3'.
     ```